Owerre/imbalanced-learning/README.md

 ### 4. Fatality Rate By Month

 The figure below shows that fatal collisions are most likely in the month of July and August, which is the summer season in Canada.
+They also occur mostly on weekends.

 ![fig1](canada-collision/image/fig9.png)